fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/about.md

 - Proficiency with RStudio
 - Basic shell scripting language
 - Knowledge of most basic statistical methods used in biological data
 - Bioinformatics: whole-transcriptome RNA-Seq analysis.
-Tools used: STAR, DIAMOND, DESeq, GOseq, GSEA
+Tools used: STAR, HISAT2, StringTie, DIAMOND, DESeq, GOseq, GSEA

 Other
 - Collection of coral samples (larvae and adults) from the field (scuba diving)